donnay/interesting-octopus/src/pages/index.md

     col_number: three
     grid_items:
       - title: Rules
         content: 'The Caudex Regulum, the book of Rules.
-Who should read ...'
+Game masters should read all of the rules so that they can be effective at leading teams of players on adventures.‘
         actions:
           - label: See how to play the game
             url: /docs/characters/
             style: link
       - title: Knowledge
         content: 'The Caudex Centia, the book of knowledge.
-Who should read ...'
+Everyone who wants to learn about the Genesis universe should read this book.
+From equipment, to starships, history and economics awaits you!'
         actions:
           - label: Learn about the universe
             url: /docs/history/
             style: link
       - title: Character Races
         content: >-
-          There are several Character Playable Races from different and unusual worlds.
+          There are several races in the known universe.
+Both playable character (PC) and non-player character (NPC) from different and unusual worlds.
 Read them all and choose you favourite.
         actions:
           - label: See Player Races
             url: /races